-To generate better results, I should have done this test when I wouldn’t be traveling.
+To generate better results, I should have done this test when I wouldn’t be travelling.
 My PPPD could be a factor in me feeling like I was crashing, due to catching buses when I ate the first bar, and for the third and fourth bars when I was using the train.

 Whilst online food shopping (due to being too ill to go into town to shop), I found that all the protein bars and meal replacement bars that contain polyols are listed as having a laxative effect at ASDA.
 So I guess that puts an end to that idea then.
-I can’t really eat two-three bars daily, if they have a laxative effect.
+I can’t really eat two-three bars daily if they have a laxative effect.

-Lastly, if you’d like to support my blog then you can make a donation of any size below also.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.